beefchimi/earwurm/docs/api.md

 // Remove entries from this instance, referenced by `Stack > id`. manager.remove('EntryId', ...moreEntryIds);

+// Manually resume `running` state for the `AudioContext`.
+// This does not guarantee the `AudioContext` will become “unlocked”.
+// For the most part, `.resume()` is managed behind the scenes, and
+// likely won’t be a method you ever require calling manually...
+// unless of course you have manually called `.suspend()`. manager.resume();

+// Can be used to force playback to a halt.
+This is like a global
+// “pause” for all sounds within the instance.
+Calling `.suspend()`
+// will not trigger any `state` events on the `Stack` or `Sound`
+// instances contained within.
+Unless you have a specific reason
+// to do so, it is recommended that you call `.pause()` on the
+// individual sounds instead.
+Earwurm will do its best to
+// suspend and resume the `AudioContext` behind the scenes. manager.suspend();

 // Stop and destory all sounds within each `Stack`.
 // Each `Stack` will remain available in the library
 // to continue interacting with.